lgw2/lgw2.github.io/_teaching/csci112-summer-2021/classwork/classwork3.md

 where `t` is years after 1990, and `P` is population in thousands.
 Thus, `P(0)` represents the population in 1990, which was 52.966 thousand people.
-Write a program that defines a function named `get_population` that takes in a an `int` for the year and returns a `double` for the population (in thousands).
+Write a program that defines a function named `get_population` that takes in a an `int` for the years after 1990 and returns a `double` for the population (in thousands).
 Your program should call the function and interact with the user as follows:
 ```
 Enter a year after 1990> 2015